littlepetal/MTRX2700-Major-Project/README.md

 #### Dependencies
 - The lidar module will take a PWM signal as input and calculate the distance away (in metres) from the closest obstacle in the direction the lidar is pointing.
 The distance is returned as a volatile unsigned int.
 - The lidar module can be used in conjunction with the microcontroller speaker module to make warning sounds when an obstacle is very close.
-- The lidar module can be used in conjunction with the PC speaker interface module to make guide dog sounds when the person has fallen over.
+- The lidar module can be used in conjunction with the PC interface module to make guide dog sounds when the person has fallen over.
 - The lidar module can be used in conjunction with the accelerometre module to run obstacle detection and fall detection together.
 - The lidar module can be used in conjunction with the serialisation module to continuously print the value of the currently measured distance in a terminal like PuTTY.